Pati's Travel Tips

 Keeping your money safe while on the road

 I carry two debit cards with me.
 Given I don’t have a permanent country of residence, Revolut and TransferWise work fantastic.
 In case one gets frozen, stolen or simply lost, I have a backup.
 The great thing about both cards is that you can freeze them straight from your phone and transfer money between them in case you need to.
 This gives me a lot of peace of mind.
 You can also easily manage your account by changing your address, telephone number and adding saving vaults.

 I definitely recommend having a backup card.
 And always keep them in 2 different places.
 I keep one in my day bag, and the other always stays in my hostel or main bag if I’m travelling.

 Always inform your bank about your travel plans.
 It can be tricky and time-consuming to contact the bank if your funds were frozen due to overseas activity.

 Change your bigger notes in big supermarkets.
 In many countries, cards are not widely accepted, and you don’t want to be flashing your big notes in public.
-Sometimes the vendor will be very reluctant to give you a change.
+Sometimes the vendor will be very reluctant to give you change.
 You want to avoid that.
 Withdraw the money in secure places, during the day and preferable in the bank.

-I have recently heard a piece of great advice to keep some notes in the widely accepted currency as an emergency.
+I have recently heard a piece of great piece of advice to keep some notes in the widely accepted currency as an emergency.
 This could be dollars or pounds, for example.
 In case you run out of local cash and can’t get to the cashpoint, there is always a way to exchange dollars for local money.
 The rate might not be great, but this won’t matter so much in case of trouble.

 I only carry my small purse around with notes I need for the day.
 The rest and one of my cards always stay in the hostel.
 If you need to carry larger amounts – use a discreet money belt.